SkyUOI/OurChat/README.md

 | Windows  | ![Windows Test](https://img.shields.io/github/actions/workflow/status/skyuoi/ourchat/rust_windows.yml) |
 | Macos    | ![Macos Test](https://img.shields.io/github/actions/workflow/status/skyuoi/ourchat/rust_macos.yml)     |

 OurChat is a chat application for Linux, Windows and macOS.
-It provides a web client, an app client written in python and a client written in rust(use Tauri).
+It supports all platforms through flutter.

-The web client is written in Rust(both frontend and backend),using yew framework.Because of wasm,it has a good performance.
+The server is written in rust.Because of rust,it has a good performance.

 The project is under rapid development and there is also a lot of work to be done.
 It can not be used directly by now.